 “Adding colour and variety to your daily meals with at least one serving of fruits or vegetables per meal can be as easy as unthawing a bag of frozen green beans, slicing up an apple, or adding a bowl of colourful berries to your meal,” says Sauer.

-“Many people avoid fresh vegetables because they go bad before having a chance to prepare them, they don’t like the chopping involved, or they’re not quite sure how to prepare them,” says Crystal Langlois RD, CSO, LD, clinical oncology dietitian at Cancer Treatment Centers of America at Southeastern Regional Medical Center.
+“Many people avoid fresh vegetables because they go bad before having a chance to prepare them, they don’t like the chopping involved, or they’re not quite sure how to prepare them,” says Crystal Langlois RD, CSO, LD.
 “Buying frozen vegetables is a great alternative that is convenient and easy.
 If all the prep work and chopping scares you, many grocery stores carry pre-chopped items in both the frozen and fresh produce areas.”
 If you still have that inner kid kicking and screaming to avoid eating your veggies, blend your veggies into shakes or smoothies.
 “The taste of vegetables is easily masked in shakes or smoothies by using fruits and fruits juices,” says Langlois.
 “Small diced mushrooms can be incorporated into hamburgers or meatloaf, as well.”

 Next, brush up on the impressive health benefits of avocado.